Azure/azure-sdk-for-js/sdk/web-pubsub/web-pubsub-client/README.md

 You can set the following environment variable to get the debug logs when using this library.

-- Getting debug logs from the SignalR client library
+- Getting debug logs from the Web PubSub client library

 ```bash
 export AZURE_LOG_LEVEL=verbose